007revad/Synology_HDD_db/my-other-scripts.md

 - **<a href="https://github.com/007revad/Synology_enable_M2_volume">Synology_enable_M2_volume</a>**
   - Enable creating volumes with non-Synology M.2 drives.
-  - Enable Health Info for non-Synology NVMe drives.
+  - Enable Health Info for non-Synology NVMe drives (not in DSM 7.2.1 or later).

 - **<a href="https://github.com/007revad/Synology_M2_volume">Synology_M2_volume</a>**
   - Easily create an M.2 volume on Synology NAS.